 This is the document where anyone on your team, from the newest intern to the director of sales, should be able to find information about communication strategies.
 Here are a few critical things you should be able to find in a communication management plan:

 - The communication methods you’ll use for specific stakeholders.
-Some people have preferences about the channels they use, including the ones they dislike or never respond to.
+There might be people who want to use a custom client portal to be in constant touch with you, while others might want another communication channel.
 Documenting this will help you remember which person is terrible at getting back via email and what client wants everything done as a Microsoft project.

 - Deliverables with descriptions.
 Whether you’re delivering a status update or handing over a report, explaining the ‘what’ is critical so nothing gets misplaced or forgotten.

 - Project status updates.
 The absolute last thing you want is for your team to do double the work on one project, or — maybe worse — not complete any work at all.
-Either way, you’ll be wasting time and precious resources.
-An effective communication plan needs to be regularly updated so that every viewer knows what tasks need to be done and where each deliverable is in the production process.
+Either way, you’ll be wasting time and precious resources by not managing work optimally.
+An effective communication plan needs to be regularly updated either live or through team communication apps so that every viewer knows what tasks need to be done and where each deliverable is in the production process.

 - Who will be taking on what role.
 Keeping a list of the project stakeholders, project manager and team members in one location for ease of access ensures no one will ever be emailing the wrong person.